-Blood on Horses may be an indication of abuse of the Horse and must be reviewed case by case by the Ground Jury.
+Blood on Horses must be reviewed case by case by the Ground Jury.
 Not all cases of blood will lead to elimination.

-In minor cases of blood in the mouth, such as where a Horse appears to have bitten its tongue or lip, or minor bleeding on limbs, after investigation in consultation with the Veterinarian, the Ground Jury may authorise the Athlete to continue.
+In minor cases of blood in the mouth, such as where a Horse appears to have bitten its tongue or lip, or minor bleeding, after investigation in consultation with the Veterinarian, the Ground Jury may authorise the Athlete to continue.